‘Hot spots’ frequently affect dogs.

 - When all else fails take the animal to the vet.
 (Expensive).

-This approach seemed a bit too complicated, so I sprayed a little wheatgrass extract over the hot spots.
-Initially, Ollie resisted, but in a few minutes he was lying comfortably on his back, legs splayed and looking quite comfortable.
-He stopped scratching almost immediately and after a couple of days the “spots” disappeared – and no more scratching.
+The dog-carer's approach seemed a little complicated, so I sprayed a little wheatgrass extract over Ollie's hot spots instead.
+Initially, he resisted, but in a few minutes he was lying comfortably on his back, legs splayed, fast asleep.
+The scratching ceased almost immediately and after a couple of days the “spots” were no longer.

 Dr. Chris Reynolds.